 Additional Resources

-To facilitate tracking and communication within the unit and the college offering the course, resources required to offer the course can be added to the course document.
+For new courses, please use this field to provide the reason the course is being created.
+To facilitate tracking and communication within the unit and the college offering the course, resources required to offer the course can also be added here.
 This information is not visible to students in the catalog.

 Course Learning Outcomes